 Small ornaments, fallen tree needles, tinsel and lightbulbs are all chocking hazards, particularly to small children.
 If it's small enough to fit in a child's mouth, be careful that it doesn't end up in your child's hands!

-The attorneys and staff at the Law Offices of Schiller, Kessler & Gomez want to wish everyone a happy, healthy and prosperous holiday season.
+The attorneys and staff at The Schiller Kessler Group want to wish everyone a happy, healthy and prosperous holiday season.
 We understand the holidays are hectic enough without the added stress of accidents and injuries.
 Our phone lines are open 24/7 to accommodate you wherever you are.
 If you or a loved one is injured in an accident during the holidays, don't hesitate to call us at (800) 350-FIRM.